 No matter how much we wish that our rational mind drove our purchasing decisions, the reality is that we are heavily influenced by emotions and our unconscious.

 That’s why successful brands have a personality that appeals to its target market.
-These successful brands often activate an emotional connection with their ideal consumer by developing a brand archetype—an iconic character or feeling that makes the brand easier to identify.
+Working with a branding and design services company, these successful companies often activate an emotional connection with their ideal consumer by developing a brand archetype—an iconic character or feeling that makes the brand easier to identify.

 Archetypes: From Psychology to Marketing

 Swiss psychologist Carl Jung believed symbols and myths are part of our collective unconscious—memories and ideas shared among all humanity no matter what culture or time period you were born into.
 He called these shared concepts archetypes.

 Rather than being born a ‘clean slate,’ Jung believed we were born with a collective unconscious.
 We can all relate to the character and themes that are part of our collective unconscious, and they often appear in our dreams and culture via paintings, films, and books.

 Archetypes give us ideal images, thoughts, or roles that have universal meanings such as The Caregiver or The Explorer.
 After World War II, 12 Brand Archetypes based on Jung’s work began to be used with great success when applied to product branding and consumer marketing.

 The Marlboro Man campaign first appeared in 1955 and appealed to The Outlaw archetypal tendencies of rugged, adventurous, and rebellious.
 After its debut, sales jumped more than 5,000 percent.